 - No walking behind the barriers.
 Sneaking behind the green barriers into the fields is not allowed even for a quick picture.
 Stay only on the designated paths during your visit to The Flower Fields in Carlsbad.

 - No dogs allowed.
-For the safety of all visitors, The Flower Fields at Carlsbad Ranch don’t allow to bring along the pets.
-Only assistance dogs can accompany their owners at the farm.
+For the safety of all visitors, The Flower Fields at Carlsbad Ranch don’t allow to bring the pets.
+Only assistance dogs can accompany their owners at the farm, though.

 Visit The Flower Fields in Carlsbad: Time and Admission